Manasvi-kirti/eda/README.md

 ## ✅ How to Use

 1. Clone the repository or download individual notebooks.
+2. Download CSV file from data as per your requirement.
-2. Open the `.ipynb` files in Jupyter Notebook or Google Colab.
+3. Open the `.ipynb` files in Jupyter Notebook or Google Colab.
-3. Run all cells to view the analysis and visualizations.
+4. Run all cells to view the analysis and visualizations.

 ---